Probate

 After Opening Probate, What's Next?

-Once probate is opened and the necessary “Letters” obtained, it is time to go to work.
+Once probate is opened and the necessary “Letters” have been obtained, it is time to go to work.

 Remember, once the Personal Representative is appointed, that person is under many legal obligations to the court and all interested parties regarding their conduct and the probate of the estate.
 As the probate attorney for the Estate or the Personal Representative, it is our job to inform the Personal Representative of these obligations and assist them in carrying these out correctly.